cloudquery/cloudquery/website/pages/docs/advanced-topics/migrations.md

+---
+title: How CloudQuery handles changes to existing tables
+description: A summary of potential schema changes and how they are handled by CloudQuery
+---

 # How CloudQuery handles changes to existing tables

 This section describes how CloudQuery is dealing with schema changes in plugins.